oliver-oloughlin/deno_surreal/README.md

 <br>

 Use a different namespace / database:
-> You could also choose to only update one
+> You could also choose to only update one.
 ```
 db.use({
   namespace: "test2",